trento-project/docs/guides/manual-installation.md

 OAUTH2_SCOPES=<<OAUTH2_SCOPES>>
 OAUTH2_CALLBACK_URL=<<OAUTH2_CALLBACK_URL>>
 ```

+> **Note:** OAUTH2_SCOPES is an optional variable with the default value `openid profile email`.
+OAUTH2_SCOPES must be adjusted depending on IDP provider requirements.

 ##### Enabling OAuth 2.0 when using Docker images

 Provide the following environment variables to the docker container and restart the application to enable OIDC integration.